za-rudeboy/contentment/README.md

 contentment
 ===========

-This is a java applictaion that delivers content which can then be consumed by another application.
+This is a java application that delivers content which can then be consumed by another application.
 It provides content through a REST webservice in JSON format.
 The content is Base64 encoded.
 Currently the service only delivers a single piece of content which is retrieved by either passing the content id or content path. e.g for the content with id = 100 http://localhost:8080/content-service/rest/GetContent/ById?contentId=100